Canadian Steam Locomotives

 (Library and Archives Canada Photo, MIKAN No. 3224779)

-No. 15 4-6-2 Pacific locomotive of the Toronto Hamilton and Buffalo Railway, 1934.
+4-6-2 Class K-1 medium Pacific locomotive No. 15 of the Toronto Hamilton and Buffalo Railway, 1934.

 (Library and Archives Canada Photo, MIKAN No. 3224774)

-No. 16 4-6-2 Pacific locomotive of the Toronto Hamilton and Buffalo Railway, 1932.
+4-6-2 Pacific locomotive No. 16 of the Toronto Hamilton and Buffalo Railway, 1932.

 (Library and Archives Canada Photo, MIKAN No. 3224775)

-No. 16 4-6-2 Pacific locomotive of the Toronto Hamilton and Buffalo Railway leaving the Sunnyside station for Hamilton and Buffalo at twilight.
+4-6-2 Pacific locomotive No. 16 of the Toronto Hamilton and Buffalo Railway leaving the Sunnyside station for Hamilton and Buffalo at twilight.

 (alvintrusty Photo)